seanthegeek/seanthegeek.github.io/_posts/2024-08-16-wp2jekyll-wordpress-to-jekyll-migration.md

 Markdown, some don't download media files, and if they do, they don't update the locations of the media in your content.
 Third-party importers crashed or used obsolete dependencies.
 But I have good news.
-After getting a better understanding of Jekyll I wrote the WordPress to Jekyll export tool I was looking for: [wp2jekyll](https://github.com/seanthegeek/wp2jekyll).
+After getting a better understanding of Jekyll, I wrote the WordPress to Jekyll export tool I was looking for: [wp2jekyll](https://github.com/seanthegeek/wp2jekyll).

 wp2jekyll is a Python 3 script that takes care of the details of migrating so